Plane symmetric cosmological models: Acknowledgments

 \section{Acknowledgments}

-SR and FR are thankful to the Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing Visiting Associateship under which a part of this work was carried out.
-SR is also thankful to the authority of The Institute of Mathematical Sciences, Chennai, India for providing all types of working facility and hospitality under the Associateship scheme.
-AM is also thankful to DST for financial support under INSPIRE scheme.
+SR is grateful to the IUCAA, Pune as well as IMSc, Chennai, India for providing Visiting Associateship under which a part of this work was carried out.
+FR is also grateful to the IUCAA, Pune, India for providing Visiting Associateship scheme and to SERB, DST for financial support.
+AM is thankful to DST for financial support under INSPIRE scheme.